 Directors of the Company can be appointed by the shareholders or by the Board when casual vacancies arise.
 Executive Directors have no fixed term of office and there is no retirement and re-appointment by rotation.
-AMBEU's INEDs are appointed for a fixed five year period with no renewal.
+AMB-EU's INEDs are appointed for a fixed five-year period with no renewal.

-Names of the current Board members are included within Section 2.2, above.
+Names of the current Board members as at 31 December 2024 are included within Section 2.2, above.